Verušičky: Administrative division

+Etymology

+The name Verušičky is a diminutive of Verušice (today a part of Žlutice).
+The names of both these villages were derived from the personal name Veruš.

 Geography

 Verušičky is located about 23 km southeast of Karlovy Vary.
 It lies mostly in the Doupov Mountains, only the western part of the municipal territory extends into the Teplá Highlands.
 The highest point is the hill Janský vrch at 717 m above sea level.

 History

 The first written mention of Verušičky is from 1556, when there was a fortress.
 The most important owners of the village were the families of Schlick (1705–1708), Breidenbach (1758–1775) and Nostitz (1775–1799).

 Transport

-The I/6 road (which replaces the incomplete section of the D6 motorway from Prague to Karlovy Vary; part of the European route E48) passes through the municipality.
+The I/6 road (which replaces the incomplete section of the D6 motorway from Prague to Karlovy Vary; part of the European route E48) runs through the municipality.